-Analysis of SIL's underwriting performance for the year to 31 December 2023, by line of business, is presented below.
+Analysis of SIL's underwriting performance for the year to 31 December 2024, by line of business, is presented below.
 No geographic segmental reporting analysis is presented as all business is conducted in the UK, Isle of Man and the Channel Islands.

-Changes in the underwriting performance are due to SIL entering run-off in 2021, with the final policies having expired in March 2022.
-As a result of the shrinking book of business, 2023 saw continued reductions in claims incurred.
-The reduction in claims incurred has been offset slightly owing to strengthening of reserves during 2023.
-Increased inflation has led to an increase in claims costs as the cost of vehicle parts and building materials has increased.
-Motor injury claims reserves also make allowance for upward pressure from expected continuing high wage inflation.
-As a result of being in run-off, SIL's exposure to these types of claims is reduced.
+Underwriting performance has been impacted by SIL entering run-off in 2021, with the final policies expiring in March 2022.
+The shrinking book of business led to a continued reduction in claims incurred during 2024.
+However, rising inflation has driven up claims costs due to higher prices for vehicle parts and building materials.
+Motor injury claim reserves also account for ongoing upward pressure from persistent wage inflation.
+Despite these factors, SIL's exposure to such claims remains limited due to its run-off status.